International Holocaust Cartoon Competition: 2006 competition

-On February 6, 2006, Farid Mortazavi, graphics editor of Hamshahri, announced a competition for cartoons on the Holocaust.
-The twelve best contributions were to be rewarded with a gold coin each, which were later increased to $5,000 to $12,000 prizes for the top 3 cartoons and 3 gold coins each for 12 other cartoonists.
+On 6 February 2006, Farid Mortazavi, graphics editor of Hamshahri, announced a competition for cartoons on the Holocaust.
+12 best contributions were to be rewarded with a gold coin each, which were later increased to $5,000 to $12,000 prizes for the top three cartoons and three gold coins each for 12 other cartoonists.
 Later, Hamshahri published an English introduction to the contest, as well as preliminary rules.

-The contest was created in response to the twelve cartoons published by the Danish newspaper Jyllands-Posten (see Jyllands-Posten Muhammad cartoons controversy) to challenge the championing of freedom of speech in the defense of the Jyllands-Posten cartoons.
+The contest was created in response to the 12 cartoons published by the Danish newspaper Jyllands-Posten to challenge the championing of freedom of speech in the defense of the Jyllands-Posten cartoons.
 This was done under the notion that those who supported the Jyllands-Posten's right to free anti-Islamic speech would be placed in a precarious position were they to condemn the antisemitic cartoons targeted at one of the most sensitive of Jewish topics.
-In that introductory message for the contest, Hamshahri denounced what they called Western hypocrisy on freedom of speech, alleging that "it is impossible in the West to joke upon or even discuss certain topics related to Judaism, such as the Holocaust, and the pretexts for the creation of Israel."
+In that introductory message for the contest, Hamshahri denounced what it called Western hypocrisy on freedom of speech, alleging that "it is impossible in the West to joke upon or even discuss certain topics related to Judaism, such as the Holocaust, and the pretexts for the creation of Israel".

-On February 14, 2006, the editor in chief of Hamshahri commented in Persian that "the purpose of establishing such a competition is not to offend or ridicule anyone, but to do a discussion about the realities of the Holocaust."
+On 14 February 2006, the editor in chief of Hamshahri commented in Persian that "the purpose of establishing such a competition is not to offend or ridicule anyone, but to do a discussion about the realities of the Holocaust".
 He also indicated that Hamshahri tries really hard not to cause pain for anyone and also added that the newspaper has no contention with the Jews in Iran or any other place, but that it has problems with Zionism.
-Masood Shojaei, the director of Iran's Caricature House which cosponsored the competition also said: "Iran's Caricature House, as the only technically qualified center involved in the competition regards the Holocaust topic as a terrible and saddening issue".
-The exhibition put on by The Iran Cartoon Organisation and Hamshahri newspaper opened on August 14, 2006.
+Masood Shojaei, the director of Iran's Caricature House, which co-sponsored the competition, said, "Iran's Caricature House, as the only technically qualified center involved in the competition regards the Holocaust topic as a terrible and saddening issue."
+The exhibition put on by The Iran Cartoon Organisation and Hamshahri newspaper opened on 14 August 2006.

-After the winners were announced in November 2006, Shojaei said the competition would become an annual event.
-The Associated Press quoted him as saying "Actually, we will continue until the destruction of Israel".
+After the winners were announced in November 2006, Shojaei said that the competition would become an annual event.
+The Associated Press quoted him as saying, "Actually, we will continue until the destruction of Israel."
 However, Shojaei categorically denies that he even spoke to the Associated Press reporter.

 Reactions

 In Iran

-Conservative newspapers such as Kayhan and Jomhouri Eslami have hailed the decision by Hamshahri for the contest, and their cartoonists, such as Maziyar Bizhani have actively entered the competition.
+Conservative newspapers such as Kayhan and Jomhouri Eslami hailed the decision by Hamshahri for the contest, and their cartoonists, such as Maziyar Bizhani, actively entered the competition.